hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- combustion -->
 The combustion occurs at a temperature between 850&#8451; and 1200&#8451;.
 Feeding uniform quality waste at the right speed avoids hot spots within the furnace and allows for a uniform temperature to be maintained.
-If due to high moisture content the waste cannot self-sustain the required temperature during combustion, additional fuel (for example propane or waste with high calorific value) has to be added.
-This often occurs when more than 50% of the waste is wet biowaste.
-Separating metals, glass and biowaste prior to incineration increases the calorific value of waste.
+Some hydrocarbon gas components originating from the volatile organic compounds in the waste are dioxin precursors.
-To form stable end products is essential to ensure complete combustion of both waste and flue gas.
+To form stable end products and break down the dioxins that form inside the combustion chamber it is essential to ensure complete combustion of both waste and flue gas.
 [This is achieved][22] by maintaining the required high temperature, regulating the oxygen content and the retention time of the waste and flue gas in the combustion chamber, and providing sufficient turbulence via the moving grates.
+Sustaining uniform high temperature allows to keep carbon monoxide levels low.
 Complete combustion is the main difference between incineration and open burning of waste which happens at much lower temperatures and hence leads to incomplete combustion and releases toxic pollutants.